| Objections

 This is a payment

-tip."
+for service.
 The tip is part of the experience of having your meal.

 -